What Causes White Spots on the Throat: Symptoms, and Treatment

 have mono, along with using over-the-counter pain relievers to ease headaches,

-fever, or sore throat.
+fevers, or sore throats.
 For severe symptoms, your doctor might prescribe oral

 steroid medication.